learn-co-students/sinatra-activerecord-associations-v-000/README.md

 #### Review: Primary Keys

-A primary key uniquely identifies each record in a table. it must be unique and cannot have NULL values.
+A primary key uniquely identifies each record in a table.
+It must be unique and cannot have NULL values.
 Luckily, ActiveRecord will create the primary key for us and will also auto-increment it every time we save a new row in our table.

 Go ahead and use Tux to create three instances of the Cat class: